 February 28th, 2017

-Ten minutes of 1-2-3, 5-6-7 basics steps go by, and in come two other Cuban men: our new dance partners.
-I see through the mirror that one is the grey shirt beauty and immediately my body gets chills.
+Ten minutes of 1-2-3, 5-6-7 goes by, & in come two other Cuban men: our new dance partners.
+I see in the mirror that one is the Grey Shirt beauty.
+Immediately, my body gets the chills.
 With tunnel vision, I don’t quite make out what the other instructor looks like.
-Struggle hits as I hope I’m paired with “Grey Shirt” ~ but knowing if I do, I won’t be able to focus.
+Struggle hits as I hope I’m paired with Mr. “Grey Shirt” ~ but also knowing that if I do, I won’t be able to focus.